 Legislation assigns the Board two broad roles.
 One is to engage electors, by promoting voter registration and education, and so it distributes millions of voter guides, broadcasts candidate videos and holds leadership debates.
 But as its name suggests, its key remit is to oversee political finances in the primary and general elections for all fifty-nine elected offices.
 Here, the Board’s powers pivot on two points: disclosure of campaign finances and opt-in public funding.

-It is in its comprehensive disclosure system that the Board is a leader internationally.
+It is in its comprehensive disclosure system that the Board is a leader ly.
 To Australians used to only annual or post-election disclosure, the cycle is breathtaking.
 In the 2013 election year, there were sixteen regular disclosure deadlines.
 On top of this were daily disclosure obligations during the fortnight before each primary and general election day.
 (Daily disclosure is triggered when a campaign receives more than $1000 from, or spends more than $20,000 with, a single source.)
 Electronic disclosure, through a secure, purpose-built system, has been available since 1993.

 Such regular and real-time disclosure serves two purposes.
 One is to reveal who is backing whom and which campaigns are spending big.
 The other is auditing, so that matching public funding is not rorted and donors don’t game the system.
 Sizeable media and tech units ensure information is published in various, value-added formats, including full audits of each campaign, maps showing the geographic concentration of donors, and name-and-shame lists of candidates who miss deadlines.
 The Board’s press office tweets real-time data about each campaign, and in a land with a real diversity of online and newspaper-based political coverage, media interest is insatiable.